rosiaAI/rosiaAI/README.md

 ## 👋 Hi, I'm Rosia like Rosiaslav))

 🌱 I love learning and I like programming.
-I know several languages, including English 😂.
+I know several languages, including English 😂

-⚡ In fact, I am a Pythonist, but I prefer Java, and I also know C++.
+⚡ In fact, I am a Pythonist, but I prefer Java, and I also know C++

 📫 You can contact me via Telegram: [@rosiaAI](https://t.me/rosiaAI)